Golden syrup

-Golden syrup or light treacle is a thick, amber-coloured form of inverted sugar syrup made by the process of refining sugar cane or sugar beet juice into sugar, or by treatment of a sugar solution with acid.
+Golden syrup or light treacle is a thick, amber-coloured form of inverted sugar syrup made by the process of refining sugar cane or sugar beet juice into sugar.
 It is used in a variety of baking recipes and desserts.
-It has an appearance and consistency similar to honey, and is often used as a substitute where honey is unavailable or prohibitively expensive.
+It has an appearance and consistency similar to honey, and is often used as a substitute where honey is unavailable.

 It is not to be confused with amber corn syrup or amber refined sugar.
-Regular molasses, or dark treacle (as well as cane syrup found in the southern US, such as Steen's cane syrup) has both a richer colour and a strong, distinctive flavour.
+Regular molasses, or dark treacle (as well as cane syrup found in the southern US, such as Steen's cane syrup), has a richer colour and a strong, distinctive flavour.
+In Australia, golden syrup was also known as "cocky's joy" or "cocky's delight" through the first half of the 20th century, as it could be easily transported and thus was a favourite of cockys, a name for a small farmer.

-Formulated by the chemists Charles Eastick and his brother John Joseph Eastick at the Abram Lyle & Sons (now part of Tate & Lyle) refinery in Plaistow, Newham, London, Lyle's Golden Syrup was first canned and sold in 1885.
-In 2006, it was recognised by Guinness World Records as having the world's oldest branding and packaging.
+Golden syrup was first formulated by the chemists Charles Eastick and his brother John Joseph Eastick at the Abram Lyle & Sons (now part of Tate & Lyle) refinery in Plaistow, Newham, London; their product was first canned and sold in 1885.

 History

 In 1863, Abram Lyle, owner of a cooperage, became owner of the Glebe Sugar Refinery in Greenock, in lieu of a debt.
 He became aware of the fact that a by-product of the sugar refining was a syrup which was usually sold off cheaply as pig-food.
 He thought that, given some adjustment, this syrup could be adapted for human consumption.
 His company did well and expanded to London.

-In 1883, Charles Eastick, an English chemist at the Abram Lyle & Sons (now part of American Sugar Refining's Tate & Lyle licensed brand) refinery in Plaistow, east London, further formulated how sugar could be refined to make a preserve and sweetener for cooking, bringing it to its current recipe.
+In 1883, Charles Eastick, an English chemist at the Abram Lyle & Sons refinery in Plaistow, east London, further formulated how sugar could be refined to make a preserve and sweetener for cooking, bringing it to its current recipe.
 Charles and his brother John Joseph Eastick experimented with the refining process of the bitter molasses-brown treacle—hitherto a waste by-product of sugar refining—into an eminently palatable syrup with the viscosity, hue, and sweetness of honey.
 The resulting product was marketed commercially in 1885 as "golden syrup".
 The name "golden syrup" in connection with molasses had occurred, however, as early as 1840 in an Adelaide newspaper, the South Australian.